 Is the old phrase, “money can’t buy happiness”, true?
 Does a happy, successful adult need to understand finance?
 Do they need to be financially literate?
-There have been lots of studies done on the topic.
+Lots of studies have been done on this topic.
 Some say money brings happiness, some say money brings happiness up to a certain income level, some say spending your money strategically brings happiness, and some say money may not bring happiness but it does decrease sadness.

 Family Values Should Include Money Matters

-No matter how parents describe their hopes for their children, they must establish the right environment for their goals to be achieved.
+Parents describe their hopes for their children.
+However, Parents must establish the right environment so their goals for their children can be achieved.
 So where does a parent start?

 We try to teach our children family values including things like: